-The College administers the Mount Holyoke College Payment Plan through CASHNet/Higher One.
-The Payment Plan allows semester payments to be paid in installments throughout the semester.
+The College administers the Mount Holyoke College Payment Plan through TouchNet.
+The Payment Plan allows semester payments to be paid in up to 5 installments throughout the semester.
 Both students and parents can use the payment plan to manage the student’s account.
 Enrollment begins after the semester eBill is published.
 To enroll in the Payment Plan, see "How to Enroll in the Payment Plan", below.

 Payment Plan Facts:

 - An enrollment fee of $35 per semester is required.

 - Payments on the payment plan can be made by using eCheck (ACH) or credit card.

 - ACH payments can only be made through a U.S. bank account.

 - The enrollment amount for the semester must be for the entire amount due however, if other payments are received e.g. loan funds, cash payments or other outside resources, the remaining amount due for the payment plan will be recalculated for the remaining months of the plan.